root-project/root/README/ReleaseNotes/v610/index.md

 - With option BOX on 2D histos with negative content:
     - do not draw the empty bins as requested [here](https://sft.its.cern.ch/jira/browse/ROOT-8385).
     - fix the issue mentioned [here](https://sft.its.cern.ch/jira/browse/ROOT-*402).
+    - when several histogram were drawn on top of each other with the option `BOX SAME` and if the log scale along Z was on, the plot showed only the first histogram.
+This can be reproduce by using the documentation example illustrating `BOX SAME`and turning the canvas into log scale along Z.
 - In TLatex: Do not paint the text when the text size is <= 0.
 This fixes the problem mentioned [here](https://sft.its.cern.ch/jira/browse/ROOT-8305)